Fiat Chrysler Automobiles Invests $1 billion And Will Move Production from Mexico To Michigan

 Fiat Chrysler Automobiles announced a significant investment in its manufacturing plant.
 The company announced on Thursday it will spend $1 billion to modernize the plant and migrate production of pickup trucks from Mexico to the factory in Michigan.

-The company’s CEO, Sergio Marchionne, said a statement that these announcements reflect their ongoing commitment to their U.S manufacturing footprint and for the dedication of employees who have made FCA successful.
+The company’s CEO, Sergio Marchionne, said in a statement that these announcements reflect their ongoing commitment to their U.S manufacturing footprint and to the dedicated employees who have made FCA successful.

-The automobile manufacturer alluded to new tax law signed by President Donald Trump, and all of these recent developments were made possible by this new legislation.
+The automobile manufacturer alluded to the new tax law signed by President Donald Trump, indicating that all of these recent developments were made possible by this new legislation.

-“The automaker said both actions were “made possible in part” by the tax bill that President Trump signed into law last month.
-Mr. Marchionne added that “it is only proper” that employees share in the savings generated by the tax bill.
-“We openly acknowledge the resulting improvement in U.S. business environment by investing in our industrial footprint,” he said.”
+“The automaker said both actions were ‘made possible in part’ by the tax bill that President Trump signed into law last month.
+Mr. Marchionne added that ‘it is only proper’ that employees share in the savings generated by the tax bill.
+‘We openly acknowledge the resulting improvement in U.S. business environment by investing in our industrial footprint,’ he said,” wrote the New York Times.

 It is anticipated that the bonuses will be paid out in the second quarter of 2018.
 Furthermore, employees will have the possibility to receive any profit-sharing or performance-related perks.

 Once the announcement was made public by Fiat Chrysler Automobiles, President Trump applauded the news on Twitter.
-He stated all of this was the result of the historical tax cuts and reform.
+He stated all of this was the result of historical tax cuts and reform.

 More great news as a result of historical Tax Cuts and Reform: Fiat Chrysler announces plan to invest more than $1 BILLION in Michigan plant, relocating their heavy-truck production from Mexico to Michigan, adding 2,500 new jobs and paying $2,000 bonus to U.S. employees! pic.twitter.com/47azKD0l9B